nathanww/OpenHaptic/api.md

 timing--a list containing the duration of each segment.
 The same timing is used for all motors. loop--the number of times to loop the sequence

+**[intensity,timing]=waveSynth(freq,power,duration=1,waveform="sine",lowcut=0,highcut=100, stepSize=0.01)**

+Generates intensity and timing lists to produce a specified waveform.

+**Arguments**
+freq--frequency of the wave, in Hertz power--peak intensity, from 0 to 100
+duration--duration in seconds
+waveform--either "sine" or "square" lowcut--minimum intensity for any point highcut--maximum intensity for any point stepSize--how long does each time point last in seconds.
+This can be adjusted to trade off resolution and memory use